hasibzunair/cv-pytorch-tutorials/README.md

 # Tutorials on Computer Vision with PyTorch

-This repo gives a walkthrough of training and testing image classification and semantic segmentation algorithms.
-Finally, it shows how to create a simple web interface so that anyone can use it!
+This repository gives you a walkthrough of training and testing image classification and semantic segmentation algorithms on custom datasets.
+Finally, it shows how to build and run a simple web interface so that anyone can use it!

+## Contents

+1. Train image classification model to recognize dogs and cats
+2. Train semantic segmentation model to segment skin lesions from dermoscopic images
+3. Build a web interface using the image classification model

 ## Setup